The recruitment process is split into three main areas:

 Financial checks will also be carried out on all candidates.
 Those with outstanding County Court Judgements (CCJs), Individual Voluntary Agreements (IVAs) or who have been registered bankrupt will be rejected.
 If you have discharged bankruptcy debts, you will need verification from the court of this and three years must have lapsed since the date of discharge.

 We test on endurance fitness and you are required to pass the fitness test before we can continue with your application.

 Candidates will be required to run a fifteen metre track in time with a series of bleeps which become increasingly faster.
 A good indicator of the fitness level needed for this test is to be able to run at a good pace for around four minutes over a distance of about 700 metres.

 Cumbria Constabulary will seek references from your current and previous employer.
 Any gaps in employment will need to be explained and verified.
-If you have not been in employment, we will ask for an educational reference.
+If you have not been in employment, we will ask for a character reference or an educational reference.

 When you have completed all parts of the recruitment process you will then be offered a start date on one of our PCSO Induction course.

 The Induction course in Cumbria lasts for seven weeks during which time you will be required to undertake classroom and practical learning.
 There will be a requirement for study outside of course hours, both within and outside the classroom environment.